 From focusing on subject lines that entice viewers, to effective copy and a clear call to action, your email needs to be excellent,

-In order to find out the types of emails which are most effective, use an A/B split test tool in your campaign.
-This will help you to find out the types of emails which work best for your different audiences.
+In order to find out the types of emails that are most effective, use an A/B split test tool in your campaign.
+This will help you to find out the types of emails that work best for your different audiences.